NittanyLion/Grumps.jl/docs/src/structure.md

 ## estimators folder

 The `estimators` folder contains a number of folders, one per estimator.
 Each folder corresponds to a specific estimator.
-For instance, `pml` contains code specific to the main Grumps estimator.
+For instance, `cler` contains code specific to the main Grumps estimator.

 ## integrators folder